 Student Watershed Monitoring Network

-Schools throughout Clark County monitor streams, creeks, ponds and wetlands for water quality.
+Schools throughout Clark County monitor streams, creeks, ponds and stormwater facilities for water quality.
 The program partners with the city of Vancouver's Water Resources Education Center to coordinate educators who work with the schools.
 Educators visit classrooms to review watershed information and water sampling techniques.
 Then the groups go out to their designated sites to collect the data.
-Data are presented at the annual Watershed Congress.
+Data are presented to the community at events during the year.
 Learn more.